jju/stubbl/matches/gcxi-01-omsr.md

 How will the bad teams do in GCXI?
 The Machine are kind of a dark horse for the season, but the Sump Runners are probably going to be terrible.
 This match was injury-filled, but in the end the Machine tied it up, which the Sump Runners aren't too unhappy with.
 OM 2 - SR 2

-[[Kendrick]] wanted a TD at least but got his hip smashed instead.
+[[kendrick]] wanted a TD at least but got his hip smashed instead.
 Rookie [[jarm]] got a completion to put him on his way to being a bit more useful, while the other rookie got her career ended. [[uli]] was largely ineffective.
 The Sump Runners managed their lineup, tangling the huge Blockers of the Machine with relatively unskilled labour, letting [[jacquetta]] have a very nice match.

 > Weather: Nice
 > Toss: SR-Receive